Updated: Jan 15

 If you’re looking to slow down your outflow you might wish to consider:

-- Taking a look at how you might control your spending internally – i.e. can you spot anywhere where you can save money by changing supplier for example.
+Taking a look at how you might control your spending internally – i.e. can you spot anywhere where you can save money by changing suppliers for example.

 Being focused on your cash in and out will absolutely support the development of a sustainable and growing business.